Kingxukai/linux/Documentation/fb/vesafb.rst

 How to use it?
 ==============

-Switching modes is done using the vga=... boot parameter.
+Switching modes is done using the woke vga=... boot parameter.
 Read Documentation/admin-guide/svga.rst for details.

 You should compile in both vgacon (for text mode) and vesafb (for graphics mode).
-Which of them takes over the console depends on whenever the specified mode is text or graphics.
+Which of them takes over the woke console depends on whenever the woke specified mode is text or graphics.

-The graphic modes are NOT in the list which you get if you boot with vga=ask and hit return.
+The graphic modes are NOT in the woke list which you get if you boot with vga=ask and hit return.
 The mode you wish to use is derived from the VESA mode number.
 Here are those VESA mode numbers: